Updated March 18, 2021

 Can I visit art galleries and museums?

 Museums and galleries have now been reopened to the public.
 There are limits on visitor numbers to be determined by venues and some are introducing pre-booked entry or allowing visitors on a first come, first served basis.
-We're keeping you updated with a rolling list of opening dates and info about cultural venues.

 Can I get a haircut or visit my beauty therapist?